 How do I plan services for a person with autism?

-For services to be effective, efficient and meet a person’s needs they must be planned.
+NDIS can provide funding for services to support a person with autism to achieve their individual goals.
+Before your initial NDIS planning meeting or subsequent plan review, it is important to consider how best services can effectively and efficiently meet a person’s needs.
 Services for people with autism need to be well coordinated, consistent and always take into consideration the goals, needs and wants of the person with autism.

 As part of the Disability Act in Victoria (2006) the person must have a plan that outlines the persons care needs and the plan must be reviewed and updated regularly.
 The person, their family and other supporters must have input into the plan.